-- 20. (1) An authorised officer may- - (a) purchase a sample of any food, or any substance capable of being used in the preparation of food; - (b) take a sample of any food, or any such substance, which- - (i) appears to the officer to be intended for placing on the market or to have been placed on the market, for human consumption; or - (ii) is found by the officer on or in any premises which the officer is authorised to enter by or under section 13; - (c) take a sample from any food source, or a sample of any contact material, which is found by the officer on or in any such premises; and - (d) take a sample of any article or substance which is found by the officer on or in any such premises and which the officer has reason to believe may be required as evidence in proceedings under any of the provisions of this Ordinance.

-(2) An authorised officer of the Food Authority who has procured a sample under subsection (1) shall-

-- (a) if the officer considers that the sample should be analysed, submit it to be analysed; and - (b) if the officer considers that the sample should be examined, submit it to be examined by a food examiner.
+20. (1) An authorised officer may-

+- (a) purchase a sample of any food, or any substance capable of being used in the preparation of food; - (b) take a sample of any food, or any such substance, which- - (i) appears to the officer to be intended for placing on the market or to have been placed on the market, for human consumption; or - (ii) is found by the officer on or in any premises which the officer is authorised to enter by or under section 13; - (c) take a sample from any food source, or a sample of any contact material, which is found by the officer on or in any such premises; and - (d) take a sample of any article or substance which is found by the officer on or in any such premises and which the officer has reason to believe may be required as evidence in proceedings under any this Ordinance. - (2) An authorised officer who has procured a sample under subsection (1) must- - (a) if the officer considers that the sample should be analysed submit it to be analysed; - (b) if the officer considers that the sample should be examined submit it to be examined by a food examiner.

-ADMINISTRATION
+PART 6 ADMINISTRATION